babab/simphplist/README.md

 ### Routing

-When a route is valid the closure function will be run with any identifier (`{identifier}`) matches made available to the closure / anonymous function as function arguments.
+When a route is valid the closure function will be run with any identifier `/url/{identifier}/edit/` matches made available to the closure / anonymous function as function arguments.

 When a route is matched, any subsequent calls to `when()` or `otherwise()` will have no effect.
-The `setPrefix()`, `when()` and `otherwise()` methods can be chained together like below, which will read somewhat like a typical `if..elseif..else` construct.
+The `setPrefix()`, `when()` and `otherwise()` methods can be chained together like below, which will read somewhat like a typical if..elseif..else construct.

-The API design is inspired by:
+The API syntax is inspired by:

-- Laravel Routing        : the closure function
+- Laravel Routing      : using a closure function
-- AngularJS' ngRoute     : `when..otherwise` and `/url/:identifier` syntax
+- AngularJS' Route     : `when..otherwise` and `/url/:identifier` syntax
-- AngularJS' ngController: dependency injection based on postional arguments
+- AngularJS' Controller: dependency injection based on postional arguments

 An `$uri` can have identifiers, which are marked with `{}`.
 In the following example there is an 'id' identifier